Key highlights

 Bluehost offers a managed scaling service for dedicated hosting.
 So, businesses can expand their server capacity with minimal downtime

-Security is a crucial factor when choosing between VPS and dedicated hosting, especially for websites handling sensitive data.
+Security is a crucial factor when choosing between VPS and dedicated hosting, particularly for websites that handle sensitive data.

 VPS hosting